What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 • obesity.

 Everything ingenious is simple.
-Once again, you are convinced of this by looking at the outwardly nondescript feijoa fruit.
+You are once again convinced of this by looking at the inconspicuous-looking feijoa fruit.
 But what a valuable treasure is hidden inside.
-But remember, everything is fine in moderation.
-The desire to quickly saturate the body with vitamins will not lead to anything good, on the contrary, it can harm.
+But remember, everything is good in moderation.
+The desire to quickly saturate the body with vitamins will not lead to anything good; on the contrary, it can do harm.

-Feijoa was first discovered in Brazil, since then the exotic fruit has gained popularity all over the world.
-Currently, the berry can be found in the vastness of our homeland, mainly the product grows in the southern regions.
-Feijoa has a rich chemical composition, which contains the necessary trace elements for the human body.
+Feijoa was first discovered in Brazil, and since then the exotic fruit has gained popularity all over the world.
+Currently, the berry can be found throughout the vastness of our homeland; the product mainly grows in the southern regions.
+Feijoa has a rich chemical composition, which contains essential microelements For human body.

 Choosing the right feijoa

 1. To choose worthy fruits, you need to pay attention to the integrity of the shell.
-The peel should be free from damage and dents.
-Ripe berry is smooth, firm and firm to the touch.
+The peel should not have any damage or dents.
+A ripe berry is smooth, dense and elastic to the touch.

-2. If you cut an exotic fruit, the flesh should be clear and fleshy.
+2. If you cut an exotic fruit, the flesh should be transparent and fleshy.
 In this case, the taste of feijoa will be fully revealed.

-3. When choosing a product on the market, ask the seller to cut the berry, so you can make sure of its integrity and ripeness.
+3. When choosing a product at the market, ask the seller to cut the berry, this way you can ensure its integrity and ripeness.

 4. If the flesh is white, the fruit can be considered unripe.
-Do not despair, place the fruits at home in a warm room.
-In a few days, the feijoa will acquire the proper maturity, it can be consumed.
+Don’t despair, place the fruits at home in a warm room.
+In a few days, the feijoa will gain proper maturity and can be consumed.

-5. Exotic fruits are harvested unripe; berries ripen during transportation.
-Feijoa also tends to deteriorate quickly.
-If, when cutting the fruit, you see a dark colored pulp, refrain from buying.
+5. Exotic fruits are picked unripe; the berries ripen during transportation.
+Feijoa also tends to spoil quickly.
+If, when cutting the fruit, you see pulp dark color, please refrain from purchasing.

 Benefits and composition of feijoa

-1. When studying feijoa, it turned out that the fruits contain a high level of iodine.
-The enzyme is easily absorbed by the body, because it is in a water-soluble form.
+1. When studying feijoa, it turned out that the fruit contains a high level of iodine.
+The enzyme is easily absorbed by the body because it is in a water-soluble form.
 It has been scientifically proven that berries are an order of magnitude superior to red fish and seafood in terms of iodine content.

-2. If you consume just a few fruits a day, this way you will replenish the daily intake of iodine in the body.
+2. If you eat just a few fruits a day, you will replenish daily norm iodine in the body.
 It is highly recommended to consume exotic berries for people who have problems with the thyroid gland.
-It is also worth including feijoa in the diet for children and the elderly.
+It is also worth including feijoa in the diet of children and the elderly.

-3. It is highly recommended to consume the fruit if you live in metropolitan areas.
+3. It is highly recommended to consume the fruits if you live in big cities.
 Feijoa contains ascorbic acid, which actively prevents colds.
-Thiamine is involved in the normalization of metabolic processes, maintaining the work of the heart muscle and brain activity.
+Thiamine is involved in the normalization of metabolic processes, maintaining the functioning of the heart muscle and brain activity.

-4. The presence of riboflavin in berries is responsible for stabilizing hormone levels in the body.
-In addition, the enzyme is involved in the synthesis of erythrocytes, the breakdown of fats and the renewal of fibers and tissues.
-Nicotinic acid normalizes the work of the pancreas and the activity of the digestive tract.
+4. The presence of riboflavin in berries is responsible for stabilizing the level of hormones in the body.
+In addition, the enzyme is involved in the synthesis of red blood cells, the breakdown of fats and the renewal of fibers and tissues.
+A nicotinic acid normalizes the functioning of the pancreas and the activity of the gastrointestinal tract.
 The enzyme reduces blood pressure and prevents the development of cancer cells.

-5. Due to the content of pantothenic acid in feijoa, the work of metabolic processes in the body is restored.
+5. Thanks to the content of pantothenic acid in feijoa, the functioning of metabolic processes in the body is restored.
 The enzyme actively suppresses a number of ailments and is able to cope with pancreatitis, allergies, liver diseases, tuberculosis and bronchitis.

-6. Pyridoxine helps build enzymes that are essential for the functioning of all muscles in the human body.
-The chemical acts effectively on muscles for cramps, spasms and numbness of the limbs.
+6. Pyridoxine helps build enzymes that are necessary for the functioning of all muscles of the human body.
+The chemical effectively affects muscles during cramps, spasms and numbness of the limbs.
 At the same time, pyridoxine slows down tissue aging at the cellular level.

 7. Feijoa is rich in niacin, an enzyme that is an integral part of the central nervous system.
-The substance is actively involved in protein metabolism and has a positive effect on the work of the cardiovascular system.
-Due to the easily digestible fats and proteins that feijoa is rich in, it can be classified as a dietary product.
+The substance actively participates in protein metabolism and has a positive effect on work of cardio-vascular system.
+Thanks to the easily digestible fats and proteins that feijoa is rich in, it can be classified as a dietary product.

-8. The peel of exotic berries contains leukoanthocin and kakhetin, chemical enzymes are recognized as the most powerful antioxidants.
-Substances resist the harmful effects of the environment.
+8. The peel of exotic berries contains leukoanthocin and kakhetin; chemical enzymes are recognized as powerful antioxidants.
+Substances resist harmful effects environment.
 In addition, kakhetin and leukoanthocin prevent the formation of cancer cells and pathologies.

-1. Pediatricians strongly recommend introducing feijoa into your baby's daily diet with extreme caution.
-Otherwise, you run the risk of causing the child intolerance even after 1 berry.
+1. Pediatricians strongly recommend introducing feijoa into your baby’s daily diet with extreme caution.
+Otherwise, you risk causing your child intolerance even after just 1 berry.

-2. If the complementary feeding has passed without harmful consequences, the feijoa will only bring invaluable benefits to the child.
-Due to the high iodine content in the product, the baby will not feel fatigued.
-Also, berries will have a positive effect on the thyroid gland.
+2. If complementary feeding goes without harmful consequences, feijoa will bring only invaluable benefits to the child.
+Due to the high iodine content in the product, the baby will not feel tired.
+The berries will also have positive effect for the thyroid gland to work.

-3. Feijoa has established itself well as an effective product in strengthening the immune system.
+3. Feijoa has proven itself well as effective product in strengthening the immune system.
 Thus, with regular use, the body's resistance increases.
-The child is not threatened with various diseases of viral infections and fungi.
-It is highly recommended to consume the fruit in the off-season.
+The child is not in danger various diseases viral infections and fungi.
+It is highly recommended to consume the fruits during the off-season.

-4. You should also be careful if your child is at risk of developing overweight or diabetes.
-Berries can be consumed, but it is worth limiting their daily amount and constantly monitoring the body's reaction.
+4. You should also be careful if your child is at risk of developing excess weight or diabetes.
+You can eat berries, but you should limit their daily amount and constantly monitor the body’s reaction.

 Benefits of feijoa for pregnant women

-1. Girls who are in a position need to treat nutrition with special responsibility.
-The main criteria remain that the products should be balanced, healthy and varied.
+1. Girls who are pregnant need to treat nutrition with special responsibility.
+The main criteria remain that products must be balanced, healthy and varied.
 During pregnancy, the formation of the fetus and its organs occurs.

-2. Try not to succumb to various temptations in terms of harmful dishes, it is during pregnancy that you want something useless.
-Experts recommend that girls in a position eat various vegetables and fruits that grow in your climate.
-In the cold season, everything is more complicated.
+2. Try not to give in to various temptations in terms of unhealthy dishes, it is during pregnancy that you want something useless.
+Experts recommend that pregnant girls eat various vegetables and fruits that grow in your climate.
+During the cold season, things are more complicated.

-3. It has been scientifically proven that feijoa, despite its exoticism, is great for the fairer sex during gestation.
-In addition to the above trace elements, ascorbic acid and niacin are of particular benefit.
+3. It has been scientifically proven that feijoa, despite its exotic nature, is excellent for the fairer sex during pregnancy.
+In addition to the above microelements special benefit carries ascorbic acid and niacin.
 Enzymes are easily absorbed by the body.

-4. Also tropical berries are high in iodine and iron.
-The minerals are easily absorbed by the blood and form the fruit without signs of disturbance.
-It is also worth considering the fact that if your doctor prescribed iodine-containing vitamins for you, you should limit the use of feijoa.
-An excess of a trace element is as harmful as its deficiency.
+4. Tropical berries also contain high levels of iodine and iron.
+Minerals are easily absorbed by the blood and form the fetus without signs of damage.
+It is also worth considering the fact that if your doctor has prescribed iodine-containing vitamins to you, you should limit your consumption of feijoa.
+An excess of a microelement is just as harmful as its deficiency.

-1. It is scientifically proven that feijoa has a disinfectant and antiseptic effect.
-With the help of various infusions, decoctions of fruits and leaves, abrasions on the skin can be healed.
-The remedies are excellent for bleeding gums and toothache.
+1. It has been scientifically proven that feijoa has a disinfectant and antiseptic effect.
+With the help of various infusions, decoctions of fruits and leaves, you can heal skin abrasions.
+The products are excellent for bleeding gums and toothache.

 2. To make a nourishing face mask, just combine the grated fruit with the yolk of an egg.
 As a result, the skin will receive a charge of useful microelements, microcracks and creases will be smoothed out.
-Also, the dermis will acquire an even tone, smoothness and velvety.
+The dermis will also gain an even tone, smoothness and velvety feel.

-1. The product is so unique that it has practically no contraindications, except for individual intolerance.
+1. The product is so unique that it has virtually no contraindications, except for individual intolerance.

-2. It is worthwhile to be wary of the fruits of individuals who may have allergies and hypersensitivity to iodine.
+2. Individuals who may have allergies or hypersensitivity to iodine should be wary of the fruit.
 As practice shows, such phenomena occur in rare cases.

-3. Therefore, if you are allergic, monitor your health carefully.
-In case of any deviations, stop eating exotic berries immediately.
+3. Therefore, if you are allergic, carefully monitor your health.
+If there are any deviations, immediately stop eating exotic berries.

-1. So that feijoa does not leave you indifferent and brings maximum benefit to the body, you need to consume only ripe fruits.
-The snag can only be if the berries did not have time to ripen.
-As previously described, feijoa is harvested unripe.
+1. So that feijoa does not leave you indifferent and brings maximum benefit for the body, you need to eat only ripe fruits.
+There can only be a snag if the berries have not had time to ripen.
+As described earlier, feijoas are harvested unripe.

-2. If you purchased fruits in a similar form, do not despair, the product can be kept in a warm room for several days, after which you can enjoy the pulp of a unique taste.
-In the process of ripening, the feijoa will acquire a filling similar to jelly, and the rind becomes noticeably thinner.
+2. If you purchased the fruits in this form, do not despair, the product can be kept in a warm room for several days, after which you can enjoy the pulp of its unique taste.
+During the process of ripening, feijoa will acquire a filling similar to jelly, and the peel will noticeably become thinner.

-3. The way of eating feijoa is very similar to kiwi.
+3. The method of eating feijoa is very similar to kiwi.
 You can remove the peel from the berries and chop them into pieces.
-Also, the upper part is cut off from the fruit and eaten with a dessert spoon, taking out the pulp from the cavity.
-Do not forget that if the feijoa is fully ripe, it can be consumed whole.
+Also cut from the fruit top part and eat with a dessert spoon, removing the pulp from the cavity.
+Do not forget that if feijoa is fully ripe, it can be consumed whole.
 As you know, it is in the peel that almost all the benefits are concentrated.

-If you suffer from chronic fatigue, obesity, vitamin deficiency or lack of energy, experts strongly recommend that you include about 6 feijoa berries in your daily diet.
-You will feel better after a few days.
-In addition, the fruits are rich in essential oils, which are involved in strengthening the protective shell of a person.
+If you suffer from chronic fatigue, obesity, vitamin deficiency or loss of strength, experts strongly recommend including about 6 feijoa berries in your daily diet.
+After a few days you will feel better.
+In addition, the fruits are rich in essential oils, which are involved in strengthening the human protective shell.

-Feijoa is a beautiful tree from South America with bright green fruits weighing about 20 to 100 grams.
+Feijoa is a beautiful tree from South America that has bright green fruits weighing approximately 20 to 100 grams.
 The feijoa plant was first found in Brazil back in the 19th century.
-The first appearance of the plant was noted in 1890 in France, and from there it spread throughout the southern Mediterranean countries, and also spread to the Caucasus and Crimea.
+The first appearance of the plant was noted in 1890 in France, and from there it spread throughout the southern Mediterranean countries, and also became widespread in the Caucasus and Crimea.

-The origin of the plant is explained by a wonderful legend about a young man in love with a sea princess.
+The origin of the plant is explained by a wonderful legend telling about young boy, in love with the sea princess.
 He confessed his love to her and agreed to live with her in her sea kingdom.
-But he could not find a place for himself, because he was very homesick for his native land and home.
-Then he decided to go back, and the sea king was angry and sent a curse on him.
+But he could not find a place for himself, because he missed him very much. native land and home.
+Then he decided to return back, and the sea king became angry and sent a curse on him.

-He turned it into a beautiful tree, which will later be called feijoa.
-The fruits of this tree had a light scent of the sea breeze, as a reminder of the betrayal of the sea princess's love.
+He turned it into a beautiful tree, which would later be called feijoa.
+The fruits of this tree had a light aroma of the sea breeze, as a reminder of the betrayal of love by the sea princess.

 Description

 The fruit is completely suitable for consumption.
-Its rind is slightly tart and very dense, but the pulp, on the contrary, is sour-sweet, juicy and soft.
-Many people prefer only the pulp, not suspecting how many beneficial elements are contained in the peel.
+Its peel has a slightly tart taste and is very dense, but the flesh, on the contrary, is sour-sweet, juicy and soft.
+Many people prefer only the pulp, not realizing how many useful elements are contained in the peel.

 The fruits themselves are bright green and plum-shaped.
-The surface of the peel with small tubercles is somewhat reminiscent of a lemon peel.
-Fruits begin to ripen in October, and this process continues until the beginning of winter.
+The surface of the peel has small tubercles, somewhat reminiscent of a lemon peel.
+The fruits begin to ripen in October, and this process continues until the beginning of winter.
 Therefore, this plant has gained great popularity in southern countries with mild climatic conditions.
-To make the taste of the fruit rich, the fruit is allowed to rest in a cool place for several days.
+To ensure that the taste of the fruit becomes rich, the fruits are allowed to rest in a cool place for several days.

-Feijoa, like, is popular with plant lovers due to its beautiful flowers.
-Many people breed it at home, observing its beautiful flowering.
-Its flowers are very unusual: dark red stamens stand out against the background of snow-white petals with a pinkish tint on the inside.
+Feijoa, like , is also popular among plant lovers due to its beautiful flowers.
+Many people grow it at home, observing its beautiful flowering.
+Its flowers are very unusual: against the background of snow-white petals with a pinkish tint, dark red stamens stand out on the inside.

-It begins to bloom in May, while there is always a large number of flowers.
+It begins to bloom in May, and there is always a large number of flowers.
 Over time, the plant takes on the shape of a small, beautiful and neat tree.
-The leaves of the plant are slightly tough, smooth on top, and slightly fluffy below.
+The leaves of the plant are slightly hard, smooth on top, and slightly fluffy below.

 Feijoa care

 The plant is classified as a tropical species.
-Therefore, the temperature regime for it should be similar to the conditions of the tropical zone.
-In the summer, the flower can be taken out to the balcony, because it has been established that the temperature of 30 ° C does not harm it at all.
-In winter, he needs peace, which means that the temperature regime should be moderate, the temperature should not exceed 14 ° C.
+That's why temperature regime for it should be suitable for the conditions of the tropical zone.
+In summer, the flower can be taken out to the balcony, because it has been established that a temperature of 30°C does not harm it at all.
+In winter, he needs rest, which means the temperature should be moderate, the temperature should not exceed 14°C.

-The plant does not like direct sunlight, especially at noon.
+The plant does not like direct sunlight, especially at midday.
 After all, they can easily burn its dense, but very delicate leaves, and rather fragile flowers.
-Therefore, it is better to shade it at this time.
-When the plant is in a room with very poor lighting, it will be better to additionally illuminate with the help of lamps.
+Therefore, at this time it is better to shade it.
+If the plant is in a room with very poor lighting, it would be better to additionally illuminate it using lamps.

-On hot and very dry days, in addition to watering, it is necessary to often spray its leaves.
-This will give an impetus to abundant flowering and very good growth.
-This is especially true for plants that grow indoors.
+On hot and very dry days, in addition to watering, it is necessary to frequently spray its leaves.
+This will give rise to abundant flowering and very good growth.
+This especially applies to plants that grow indoors.
 They require frequent spraying even in winter, especially when the air is dry.

-It is noticed that this plant is very fond of constant feeding.
-In this case, you should not add all the fertilizers at once.
+It has been noticed that this plant really loves constant feeding.
+However, you should not add all the fertilizers at once.
 It is worth feeding the plants in several stages.
-For example, in the first weeks, you can only apply nitrogen fertilizers, for which bird droppings are perfect.
-In the following weeks, it is necessary to switch to other fertilizers, for example, potash.
+For example, in the first weeks you can only apply nitrogen fertilizers, for which bird droppings are perfect.
+IN next weeks it is necessary to move on to other fertilizers, for example, potash.

 You can take ordinary ash.
-And after another week, you can go on to phosphate feeding.
-It is worth remembering that any top dressing should not be applied as the main watering, but only after it.
+And after another week you can move on to phosphate fertilizers.
+It is worth remembering that any fertilizing should not be applied as the main watering, but only after it.

 Transfer

-Feijoa is a very fast growing plant.
-Therefore, the first three years of a flower's life must be transplanted annually.
-After that, a transplant can be carried out only once every two years.
-Prepare the soil before replanting the plant.
-It is necessary to take in equal frequent sand, peat, turf and leafy soil, as well as humus.
+Feijoa belongs to the representatives of plants with very rapid growth.
+Therefore, for the first three years of a flower’s life, it must be replanted annually.
+Afterwards, transplantation can be carried out only once every two years.
+Before replanting the plant, you should prepare the soil.
+You need to take sand, peat, turf and leaf soil, as well as humus in equal quantities.

-It is not necessary to completely remove the old soil from the roots of the plant.
-Complete removal of soil is necessary only for a diseased plant.
-To transplant a plant, it is better to call an assistant, and not to carry out this process alone.
-After all, the leaves and branches are quite delicate and brittle.
-You can easily break them and destroy the whole flower.
+Do not completely remove old soil from the roots of the plant.
+Complete removal land is needed only for a sick plant.
+To transplant a plant, it is better to call an assistant rather than carry out this process alone.
+After all, the leaves and branches are quite tender and brittle.
+You can easily break them and destroy the entire flower.

-When propagating, plants use the two most common methods: propagation using root shoots and cuttings.
+When propagating plants, the two most common methods are used: propagation using root shoots and cuttings.

-Cutting takes more time.
+Cuttings require more time.
 In this case, you should find the uterine feijoa.
-After finding such a plant, you should choose the largest branch from the crown and remove all leaves from it, except for the top ones.
+After finding such a plant, you should select the largest branch from the crown and remove all leaves from it except the top ones.
 Before planting, for better root formation, the branch should be left for 16 hours in a heteroauxin solution.
-After that, you can safely proceed to landing.
+After this, you can safely proceed to planting.

 It is worth planting so that only 1/3 of the branch remains on the surface.
-At the same time, the soil should combine sand and humus in equal amounts.
+The soil should combine sand and humus in equal quantities.
 In addition, the soil should be disinfected.

-In this way, it should be replanted in the fall.
-But at this time, the plant will feel a lack of heat and light.
+This method should be replanted in the fall.
+But at this time the plant will feel a lack of heat and light.
 Therefore, you should take care of artificial lighting.
 Also, do not forget about constant spraying and maintaining air humidity.
-You can spray the plant with warm water and then cover the top with a clear glass jar.
-The formation of roots and the strengthening of the plant takes place within one month.
+You can spray the plant with warm water and then cover the top with a transparent glass jar.
+The formation of roots and strengthening of the plant occurs within one month.

 Reproduction using root shoots is quite simple.
 Therefore, most people choose this method.
-Since the plant gives a rich dense growth, there are no problems with it.
-For reproduction, when transplanting an adult plant, cut off the required number of processes.
+Since the plant produces rich, dense growth, there are no problems with it.
+For propagation, when transplanting an adult plant, you should cut off the required number of shoots.

-Before planting seeds, it is worth choosing a fruit, you need to choose an immature one.
-The seeds should be well washed and dried within 6 days and no more.
-After that, they are laid out on the surface of the prepared soil and more earth is poured on top with a thin layer, no more than 5 mm.
-The soil should be a mixture of equal amounts of peat and leafy soil with a little sand added.
+Before planting seeds, you should choose a fruit that is not overripe.
+The seeds should be washed well and dried for 6 days and no more.
+After this, they are laid out on the surface of the prepared soil and more earth is sprinkled on top in a thin layer, no more than 5 mm.
+The soil should be a mixture of equal amounts of peat and leaf soil with the addition of a small amount of sand.

-Since the seeds of the plant are small enough, it should be watered so that the top layer of the earth is not disturbed.
+Since the seeds of the plant are quite small, they should be watered so that the top layer of soil is not disturbed.
 To do this, just put a paper towel or a regular napkin on the pot.
-This method of watering will help preserve the bulk of the soil and prevent the seeds from deepening.
-If the seeds were planted in winter, then the first shoots should be expected only in a month.
+This method Watering will help maintain the bulk layer of soil and prevent the seeds from deepening.
+If the seeds were planted in winter, then the first shoots should be expected only after a month.

-In the summer, sprouts appear after a couple of weeks.
-Moreover, with this method of reproduction, the fruits will appear on the branches only after 6 years.
-But reproduction by cuttings or shoots shortens this process in half.
+In summer, sprouts appear within a couple of weeks.
+Moreover, with this method of propagation, fruits will appear on the branches only after 6 years.
+But propagation by cuttings or shoots shortens this process by half.

 Plant pests

-Feijoa can sense a threat from pests such as scabbard and red spider mites.
+Feijoa may feel threatened by pests such as false scale insects and red spider mites.

-The mite can wreak havoc, especially on small young shoots.
-You can get rid of it with a celtan solution.
-This requires mixing 2 grams of keltan with one liter of clean water.
-And after 40 days, you can see how the plant is cleansed and restored.
+The mite can cause enormous damage, especially to small young shoots.
+You can get rid of it using a keltan solution.
+To do this, you need to mix 2 grams of keltan with one liter clean water.
+And after 40 days you can see how the plant is cleansed and restored.

-Only hot sunny days should be feared.
-Indeed, when processing with a celtan on such days, you can get a severe burn of the plant.
+You should only be wary of hot sunny days.
+After all, when treating with keltan on such days, you can get a severe burn to the plant.

-They get rid of false shields with the help of karbofos, diluted in water in a proportion of 6 grams per 1 liter.
-This solution should be abundantly sprayed on the entire plant.
-Processing is carried out at least three times with a break a week.
+They get rid of false scale insects with the help of karbofos, diluted in water in a proportion of 6 grams per 1 liter.
+Spray the entire plant generously with this solution.
+Treatment is carried out at least three times with a break of a week.

 Collection and storage of fruits

-The fruits should be picked before they ripen.
+Fruits should be collected before they ripen.
 This allows them to be transported over long distances without severe damage.
-During the transportation, they have time to ripen.
-When buying from a store, consider the softness of the fruit and examine its visible damage.
+During transportation they have time to ripen.
+When purchasing in a store, you should take into account the softness of the fruit and examine its visible damage.

 If only hard fruits are found, then there is no need to be afraid.
-You can always put them in a well-ventilated, warm room with a temperature of 20 ° C and above for a couple of days to fully ripen.
+You can always put them in a well-ventilated, warm room with a temperature of 20°C or higher for a couple of days for it to fully ripen.

 It is worth paying attention to the inner pulp of the fruit.
-White color indicates an unripe fruit, and brown color indicates that the fruit has already deteriorated.
+White color indicates that the fruit is unripe, and brown indicates that the fruit has already spoiled.

-It keeps well in the refrigerator.
+It stores well in the refrigerator.
 But its shelf life is short, no more than 2 weeks.
-When stored for a long time, the fruits quickly lose moisture.
+During long-term storage, fruits quickly lose moisture.
 This only makes it sweeter.
-To preserve it for the winter period, jam is made from it.
-To do this, grind it and add sugar.
-In this form, feijoa retains all useful elements for a long time.
+To preserve it for the winter, jam is made from it.
+To do this, you need to grind it and add sugar.
+In this form, feijoa retains all its beneficial elements for a long time.

 One fruit contains many useful elements.
-These include vitamins of group B, PP and C, various macro- and microelements such as phosphorus, iodine, iron, calcium and others, as well as malic and folic acid.
+These include vitamins B, PP and C, various macro- and microelements such as phosphorus, iodine, iron, calcium and others, as well as malic and folic acid.

 In addition, the fruits contain essential oils.
-The pulp of the fruit is often used as a diet food due to the presence of easily digestible fats and proteins in it.
-They allow you to reduce weight and supply the body with useful and necessary components.
+The pulp of the fruit is often used as a dietary food due to the presence of easily digestible fats and proteins in it.
+They allow you to lose weight and supply the body with useful and necessary components.

-The plant contains a huge amount of iodine in a soluble form.
-This makes it very easy to digest.
-Doctors recommend using it for various diseases of the thyroid gland, as well as for very active mental stress.
-Moreover, it is often used in diseases of the gastrointestinal tract and in the prevention of avitominosis, gout, gastritis, pyelonephritis and many other diseases.
+The plant contains great amount iodine in soluble form.
+Thanks to this, it is very easily digestible.
+Doctors recommend using it when various diseases thyroid gland, as well as with very active mental stress.
+Moreover, it is often used for gastrointestinal diseases and in the prevention of vitamin deficiency, gout, gastritis, pyelonephritis and many other diseases.

-The so often discarded peel of the fruit contains leukoanthocin and kakhetin.
+The peel of the fruit, which is so often discarded, contains leukoanthocin and cahetin.
 They are excellent substances in the prevention of cancer.
-And vitamins of group B and C, as well as essential oils are used in the prevention of influenza, acute respiratory viral infections, as well as to maintain immunity.
+And vitamins B and C, as well as essential oils, are used in the prevention of influenza, ARVI, and also to maintain immunity.

-As stated earlier, it is great for making jam.
+As mentioned earlier, it is great for making jam.
 Various salads are also made from it.
 The main thing is to choose the right products for it.
-It goes well with citruses, apples, and vegetables such as carrots or beets.
+It goes well with citrus fruits, apples, as well as vegetables such as carrots or beets.
 This salad is best seasoned with sour cream or yogurt.

 Feijoa jam without cooking for the winter